andyguz17/Data_Augmentation/README.txt

 Notes
-	To use the library you will need your image data and their xml annotations It will help you to generate the augmented data and it's respective xml
+	To use the library you will need your image data and their xml annotations It will help you to generate the augmented data and its respective xml